What's included in your membership

 The highest pension basis is ten times the National Insurance basic amount (G)

-Your salary constitutes your pension basis, but only up to ten times the National Insurance basic amount (G), which was approximately NOK 830,000 as at 2023.
+Your salary constitutes your pension basis, but only up to ten times the National Insurance basic amount (G).

 Sick leave